LukeSkyD/NP1-MGLRU-FIX/README.md

 2. Open Magisk, select Modules, Install from storage and go pick the latest downloaded module

-3. V3 users can simply reboot their phones, while for V1 and V2 cold boot is necessary, so fully power off your device before turning it back on.
+3. V3 and Fix users can simply reboot their phones, while for V1 and V2 cold boot is necessary, so fully power off your device before turning it back on.

 4. Enjoy